 - Run the installer and go through the setup process until Rhino 7 is fully installed

 - Run Rhino 7 and make sure it is licensed and runs with no issues

 Now let’s install Rhino.Inside.Revit

 - Run the installer and go through the setup process until Rhino.Inside.Revit is fully installed

 Now that we have installed both dependencies, we can proceed to loading Rhino.Inside.Revit

 Launch Autodesk Revit®.
 You will be prompted to confirm loading Rhino.Inside.Revit.
 Make sure to press Always Load to skip this dialog in the future.

-After load is complete, note the new Rhinoceros panel under the Add-ins tab
+After load is complete, note the new Rhino.Inside tab in the Revit UI

-Click on the Rhino button to start loading Rhino.Inside.Revit.
-The addon, attempts to load Rhino WIP inside Revit’s memory and make sure it is licensed.
-Once the load process is completed, a new Rhinoceros toolbar will appear in Revit.
+Click on the Start button to start loading Rhino.Inside.Revit.
+The addon, attempts to load Rhino 7 inside Revit’s memory and make sure it is licensed.
+Once the load process is completed, new Rhinoceros and Grasshopper panels will be added to the toolbar.

 The new toolbar contains many new buttons that give you access to